ArtisanPack-UI/security/PLAN.md

 ## 1. Configuration

-First, we will add a new `rate_limiting` section to the main configuration file.
+First, we will add a new `rateLimiting` section to the main configuration file.
 This will allow users to enable/disable the feature and define various rate limit policies.

 **File:** `config/security.php`

-**Action:** Add a new `rate_limiting` key to the configuration array.
+**Action:** Add a new `rateLimiting` key to the configuration array.

 ```php
 // In config/security.php